 - Will taking out life insurance through my superannuation be beneficial to my current situation?

-No matter what your reasons are for changing policies, you should take the time to evaluate every option available to ensure you are making the right choice.
+No matter what your reasons are for changing policies, you should take the time to understand what happens when you change to ensure you are making the right choice.

 Receive a quote from these direct insurers

 What should I take into consideration when changing my policy?